-Seattle has a long-standing history of being an LGTBQ-friendly city, with 2024 marking 50 years of Seattle Pride.
-With one of the largest LGBTQ communities in the country, there’s no shortage of fantastic queer-owned businesses, spaces, and events to experience.
+Seattle has a long-standing history of being an LGBTQ+ friendly city.
+With one of the largest LGBTQ+ communities in the country, there’s no shortage of fantastic queer-owned businesses, spaces, and events to experience.

 Shop small at local businesses, attend a live performance, explore the vibrant Capitol Hill neighborhood, enjoy Seattle’s many green spaces, and so much more.
 There’s something for art and music lovers, outdoorsy folks, and foodies alike, and many of these activities can be enjoyed year-round.

-Whether you’re planning a visit for Pride Month in June or just looking for a weekend escape, there’s so much to see and do in this welcoming city.
+Whether you’re planning a visit for Pride Month in June or just looking for a weekend escape, there’s so much to see and do in this welcoming city year-round.

 Explore Capitol Hill

 If you’re new to Seattle, consider starting your visit in Capitol Hill.
-This diverse and inclusive neighborhood has long been an epicenter for the LGBTQ+ community in Seattle, with a number of bars, boutiques, live music venues, public parks, and activities to explore.
+This diverse and inclusive neighborhood has long been an epicenter for the LGBTQ+ community in Seattle, with many bars, boutiques, music venues, parks, and activities to explore.

 In addition to Capitol Hill, you’ll find tons of gay-friendly and gay-owned businesses throughout the city.